LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_basics.md

     <img style="width:600px" class="fancyimage" src="img/ConvoBuilder/interactionName2.png">

+The name must be unique with respect to all interactions in the bot.

 ### Specify patterns in interactions

 Patterns are combinations of keywords, wildcards and alternates that are compared to user input. **A user input is considered a match to a pattern if it fits the pattern exactly**.
 Therefore, a pattern of "hello" will **only** match with a user input of "hello".